 - Remember to bring a comfy mattress and a sleeping bag.
 It’s a camping pod, not a Tardis, there’s no luxury bed, bathroom or sofa inside.

 - I’d also recommend a good light/torch.
 The pod is great for sleeping because it’s so dark.
 But trying to find anything after dark is pretty hard.

-I might have got over excited about one thing at Eskdale campsite.
+I might have got over-excited about one thing at Eskdale campsite.
 And that’s the drying room.
-Every walker or cyclist knows that when cmaping the worst thing is getting soaked and having no-where to dry your clothes and boots.
+Every walker or cyclist knows that when camping the worst thing is getting soaked and having no-where to dry your clothes and boots.
 The drying room is huge and it’s hot, pretty much all you want from a drying room.

 They have laundry facilities, with a washing machine I couldn’t figure out.
 Martyn had offered to help me but I was like how hard can it be!
 So after 2 weeks on the road, I washed all my smelly clothes and hung them to dry in the drying room.

-The campsite also has a lovely little shop with a small selection of fresh and dried food.
-Plus every camping item that you might need.
+Eskdale Campsite also has a lovely little shop with a small selection of fresh and dried food.
+Plus every camping item that you might need to make your camping pod cosy.
 Including gas for cooking, camping mattresses, dog food and games to keep the kids entertained.

 They even have a small selection of gifts which is great if you need to buy a present for someone.

 Showers are located within the main building.
 There are 3 in the female washrooms.
 I guess the same for the men, you’ll be pleased to know I didn’t check!
 And the all-important hairdryer, very handy for me as my hair is really long.

 I wouldn’t have bothered washing it if there wasn’t one as I don’t like to be cold!
 Yep, that’s me, warmth before style I’m afraid!